TBeijen/tbnl-hugo/content/post/2017-10-26-django-https-urls-cloudfront.md

 * For custom origins, [CloudFront can be configured](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/HTTPandHTTPSRequests.html) to match the client protocol for backend requests, or use only HTTP or HTTPS.
 * Likewise, for ELBs listeners can be configured for HTTP and HTTPS, mirroring the client request, or always map to either HTTP or HTTPS on the instances (the application).
-* Any additional or alternate reverse proxies offer likewise flexibility, as briefly illustrated above.
+* Any additional or alternate reverse proxies offer similar flexibility, as briefly illustrated in the above configuration examples.

-The main take-away is that, to have reliable info in your application about the actual client request protocol, you'd either have to:
+The main take-away is that, to have reliable info in your application about the actual client's request protocol, you'd either have to:

 * Rigourously match the downstream request protocol accross all layers.
 * Use TCP mode wherever possible.
 * Forward incoming	``X-Forwarded-Proto`` headers.
-But that's not the best of practices, as that information shouldn't be provided by client but be based on the actual request protocol.
+But that's not the best of practices, as that information shouldn't be _provided_ by client but be based on the _actual_ request protocol.
 * Determine the client request protocol at the layer nearest to the client, and propagate that in a way that isn't overwritten by upstream layers.

 That last option is exactly what is offered by CloudFront's ``Cloudfront-Forwarded-Proto`` header.